robidev/Leaflet.Draw.Svg/README.md

 ```

 `viewBox`
-> viewbox can be `x y w h` to directly set viewBox attribute of svg, `false` to use bounds instead, or `calculate` to derive from svg bbox
+* viewbox can be `x y w h` to directly set viewBox attribute of svg, `false` to use bounds instead, or `calculate` to derive from svg bbox

 `fitBounds`
-> false means bounds are used directly, true means only center latlng of bounds are used, and actual bounds are fit to bbox of svg
+* false means bounds are used directly, true means only center latlng of bounds are used, and actual bounds are fit to bbox of svg

 `scaleBounds`
-> scale the size of the svg bounds on the map
+* scale the size of the svg bounds on the map

+#### Methods
 `fitBounds()`
 > ajust bounds to SVG vieBox measures